OscuroBok/OscuroBok_dashboard_BE/README.md

 # Commands used:
 * npm install (This installs all required dependencies listed in the package.json.)
 * npm run prisma:update (Updates Prisma and generates the latest schema.)
-* npm run db:migrate_all (Migrates all schemas and creates necessary tables in the database.)
-* npm run seed:role (Inserts admin roles into the database.
+* npm run seed:role (Inserts roles into the database.
 Run this if you don't see the message: "The seed command has been executed.")
+* npm run seed:user (Inserts user details into the database.)
+* npm run seed:restaurant (Inserts restaurant details into the database.)
-* npm run seed:admin (Inserts both restaurant and admin details into the database.)
+* npm run seed:admin (Inserts admin details into the database.)
-* npm run seed:all (Inserts both restaurant and admin details into the database.)
+* npm run seed:all (Inserts user, restaurant and admin details into the database.)
 * npm start (Starts the application.)

+### Database Migration

+- **npm run db:migrate_all**: Migrates all schemas and creates necessary tables in the database.
+  > **Note:** This command should be used by backend developers or those managing the database.
+It is not intended for frontend developers.